nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * **Alternative 2:** Allow to-be-imported files to be located anywhere
     * Pros: Gives user the flexibility to put the file wherever they want.
     * Cons: Different OSes have different file paths convention.

+### Export JSON file

+#### Implementation

+The export JSON file will export all the current data into a JSON file.

+It works by utilizing the same mechanism that is used by AB3 when saving the addressbook into a JSON file.

+#### Usage

+Given below is an example usage scenario and how the Export mechanism behaves at each step.

+Step 1.
+The user launches the application.

+Step 2.
+The user executes `export tmp.json` command to export a file located in `data/tmp.json`.

+Step 3.
+This will call `ExportCommandParser#parse` which will then parse the argument provided.

+Step 4.
+A new `ExportCommand` object will be created with its `outputFilePath` set to `data/FILE_NAME`, with the `FILE_NAME` being the string parsed in the previous step.

+Step 5. `ExportCommand#execute` will first call `FileUtil#createIfMissing` to create the file as specified in `outputFilePath`.

+Step 6.
+It will then call `JsonUtil#saveJsonFile` which will take in the `outputFilePath` and a `JsonSerializableAddressBook` of the current data, which is retrieved by calling `model#getAddressBook()`.

+Step 7.
+Finally, it will return a `CommandResult` if the operation is successful.

+#### Design considerations:

+**Aspect: File directory:**

+* **Alternative 1 (current choice):** Only allow files to be exported to the `data` directory
+  * Pros: Every file exported from the application will live under a single `data` directory.
+  * Cons: Less flexibility for the user.

+* **Alternative 2:** Allow users to export files to any directory
+  * Pros: Gives user the flexibility to place the file wherever they want.
+  * Cons: Different OSes have different file paths convention.

 ### \[Proposed\] Undo/redo feature